 Things to watch out for in Barcelona

-Airports – be careful to check which airport your flight lands at before you book.
-The main airport, Barcelona International Airport (or El Prat, airport code: BCN), is only 13 km south-west of the city centre and is the best option.
-Some budget airlines like Ryan Air don’t always fly to this airport but use Girona (airport code: GRO) or Reus (airport code: REU), which are both over 100km from the city and can add greatly to the time and cost of your trip.
+Airports: be careful to check which airport your flight lands at before you book.
+The main airport, Barcelona International Airport (or El Prat, airport code: BCN), is only 13 km southwest of the city centre and is the best option.
+Some budget airlines like Ryan Air don’t always fly to this airport but use Girona (airport code: GRO) or Reus (airport code: REU), both over 100km from the city and can add significantly to the time and cost of your trip.

-Pickpockets – Apparently, Barcelona is pickpocket capital of the world - and spending a day of your holiday at the police station is not much fun.
-My recent trip saw me targeted 3 times by thieves who managed to open my bags in public.
+Pickpockets: Barcelona is possibly the pickpocket capital of the world - and spending a day of your holiday at the police station is not much fun.
 So make sure you bring a day bag with inaccessible pockets!
+My recent trip saw me targeted three times by thieves who managed to open my bags in public.

-Las Rambla – stretching from Plaça de Catalunya down to the sea, this is tourist central and should be avoided at all cost.
-It is swarming with people and terrible microwaved paella cafes, making it a pretty horrible experience of the capital and total pick-pocket central.
+Las Rambla: stretching from Plaça de Catalunya down to the sea, this is tourist central and should be avoided.
+It is swarming with people and terrible microwaved paella cafes, making it a pretty horrible experience of the capital and total pickpocket central.